 Queen are in the collection of The National Museum of Wildlife Art (Jackson, WY).
 His work has been shown at the Natural History

 Museum (London, United Kingdom) and auctioned at Christie's South Kensington.
 His work can currently be found in his studio located in Olympia, WA and at Astoria Fine Art in Jackson, WY.
-He is a member of the American "Society of Animal Artists", NY.

 My sculpture often interprets a bird or a group of birds in two ways; as a specific biological subject and as a metaphor.
 The support form or sculptural “environment” for a bird is important because it creates a dialogue with the subject and helps bring my metaphors to light.

 I am relentless in carving, forging or sculpting my materials to bring motion and life to the media.
 I engage in a high level of craftsmanship and work hard to express what I feel is the originality and spiritual essence of my subject and concept.
 I have pushed and continue to push my materials.
 I test the bending point, the breaking point, the melting point, the shining point and the roughing point of every bronze, stone or other material that I work with.
 I test the reflectivity and light absorption of these surfaces in different kinds of light.
 I then apply this knowledge to reveal a bird’s behavior, its pose, its distilled silhouette, its relevant support form and context, as I feel it can be best described by that media.

 A reoccurring theme in my work is the sense of motion and life that can be brought to an inanimate material.
 Another theme I often explore is a subject’s relationship to its environment.
 My support forms subtly reflect my primary subject and rhythmically make reference to shapes drawn from within the anatomy of the bird or other subjects.
 This interconnectedness is a heartfelt subject for me, since environmental issues are dear to my heart and experience.